Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Related Literature

 \section{Related Literature}

-Our work draws on and contributes to three streams of research: efficient experimental and survey design in marketing, the use of LLMs as synthetic survey respondents, and Prediction-Powered Inference for combining human and machine-generated data.
+Our work draws on and contributes to two broad streams of research: efficient experimental and survey design in marketing and Hybrid human–LLM designs and Prediction-Powered Inference for combining human and machine-generated data.